Informfully/Documentation/docs/source/augmentation.rst

 Using Metadata Information: If an external metadata file containing item IDs and corresponding categories is available, the system can merge the metadata with the dataset by linking the item IDs, similar to joining tables in a database.

-* Input: A string representing the text to be analyzed, such as a news article and a corresponding metadata file.
+* Input: A string representing the text to be analyzed, such as a news article, and a corresponding metadata file.
 * Output: A string or a list of strings representing the category, such as 'Finance' or ['Finance', 'Health'].

-Using Zero-Shot Classification: When metadata is unavailable, users can specify a list of potential category labels.
+Using Zero-Shot Classification: When metadata is unavailable, users can specify a list of potential category labels to guide the classification process.
 A pre-trained zero-shot classifier, `bart-large-mnli <https://huggingface.co/facebook/bart-large-mnli>`_, stored locally and downloaded from `Hugging Face <https://huggingface.co>`_, can be used to analyze the item's text and assign the most suitable category.

-* Input: A string representing the text to be analyzed, such as a news article and a list of potential categories.
+* Input: A string representing the text to be analyzed, such as a news article, and a list of potential categories.
 * Output: A string representing the category, such as 'Finance', 'Health', or 'Sport'.

-The category feature is used for calculating several diversity metrics, such as calibration, binomial diversity, the Gini coefficient, intra-list diversity, and expected intra-list diversity.
+The category feature is used to calculate several diversity metrics, including calibration, binomial diversity, the Gini coefficient, intra-list diversity, and expected intra-list diversity.

 `Implementation available online. <https://github.com/Informfully/Recommenders/tree/main/cornac/augmentation/category.py>`_